torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 the buffer.
 This is necessary to prevent access to invalid memory areas.

 Another difference from the userpace scheduling, relative to memory, is due to the stack, a stack whose size is fixed and limited.
-In the Linux 2.6.x kernel, a stack of 4K , and a stack of 12K is used in Windows.
-For this reason, the allocation of large-scale stack structures or the use of recursive calls should be avoided.
+A stack of 4K it is used in Linux, and a stack of 12K is used in Windows.
+For this reason, the allocation of large structures on stack or the use of recursive calls should be avoided.

 Contexts of execution